rashidul57/NsLandProgram/README.md

 Prerequisite:
 - Sql Server: I have used MS Sql Server database to store data.
 So make sure you have installed sql server or have access in any remote server.
-- MS Visual Studio 2022: As per the requirement, I have used Visual 2022 for the development.
+- MS Visual Studio 2022: As per the requirement, I have used Visual 2022 with Entity framework 8 for the development.

 Folder structure:
 This repository contains two folders as follows: